Eric HawkesDirector, University Recreation

 P: (919) 515-7335

 Originally from Los Angeles, CA, Nelson Santiago joined University Recreation in February of 2016 as the Coordinator for Sports Programs.
 Prior to becoming Coordinator for UREC, Nelson served as Assistant Director of Multicultural Student Affairs at NC State University.
-He holds a Bachelor's Degree in Sports & Fitness and Master's in Higher Education from the University of Central Florida in Orlando, FL.
+He holds a Bachelor's Degree in Sports and Fitness and Master's in Higher Education from the University of Central Florida in Orlando, FL.

 Along with his passion for social justice and student development, Nelson also is in his 13th season officiating NCAA men's basketball and second year in the NBA's Development League.

-Training, Development & External Relations
+Training, Development and External Relations

-Assistant Director, Training, Development & External Relations
+Assistant Director, Training, Development and External Relations

 P: (919) 513-3890